Introduction to Student Life

 Campus Buildings and Facilities – For a virtual visit or other types of campus tours, see the UC Berkeley Visit page.

-Campus Security Report – The campus security report for current and previous years, including information required by the Jeanne Clery Act, is viewable on the Safety Counts section of the UC Police Department's website.
+Campus Security Report – The campus security report for current and previous years, including information required by the Jeanne Clery Act, is viewable on the UC Police Department's website.

 Cost of Attendance – Information on the cost of attendance at UC Berkeley can be found on the Registration Fees page of the Office of the Registrar's website.